pymoso/PyMOSO/README.md

 Though not required, users may use the `rng` random number generator object.
 Doing so allows algorithms to take advantage of common random numbers.
 The implementation of the `rng` object is a subclass of Python's `random.Random()` where the underlying generator is `mrg32k3a`.
 Thus, Python's own `random` documentation applies to `rng` and can be found at https://docs.python.org/3/library/random.html.

 To be compatible with common random numbers, users can simply use the generator.
-See the below code listing for a simple example problem.
+See the below code listing for a simple example problem which is compatible with PyMOSO common random numbers.
 If `g` is a wrapper to an external simulation, users can still remain compatible with common random numbers by generating the random numbers using `rng` and passing them to the simulation or by using `rng.get_seed()` and sending the seed to the generator used by the simulation.
-It is up to the user to ensure the seed obtained from `rng.get_seed()`, an `mrg32k3a` seed, is compatible with the generator used in their simulation.
+It is up to the user to ensure the seed obtained from `rng.get_seed()`, an `mrg32k3a` seed, is compatible with their simulation's generator.

 ##### Simple example problem
 ```